cacophony-wj/licentia_black/Complete-LL-Manual-Download-Guide.md

 # READ ME!!!
 Extremely Important!!!

-# COMPLETE ALPHABETICAL DOWNLOAD GUIDE TO ALL LICENTIA MAX MODS HOSTED ON LOVER'S LAB
+# COMPLETE ALPHABETICAL DOWNLOAD GUIDE TO ALL SERVITIUM MODS HOSTED ON LOVER'S LAB

-## The following guide should only be used if you are installing the Licentia MAX Beta.
-It is useless for the UI version.**
+## The following guide should only be used if you are installing my SERVITIUM Variant.
+It is useless for Licentias BLACK or QUESTS.**

 It is vastly preferable to download all of these manually before you even attempt installation.
 Refer to the primary readme for specific steps on how to do so.